Exploring Neurodiversity: Awareness, Assessment & Advocacy

-Join us for a virtual, interactive educational series led by psychologist, educator, and speaker Dr. Zuhra Teja, in collaboration with Ellahae Keshmiri, RCC.
+Join us for a virtual, interactive educational series led by psychologist, speaker, and award-winning educator, Dr. Zuhra Teja, in collaboration with Ellahae Keshmiri, MA, RCC.

 This workshop focuses on building awareness and curiosity when it comes to recognizing and understanding neurodiversity.
 Participants will learn what to listen for, how to notice patterns in thoughts, behaviours, and experiences, and how to approach these conversations with openness and care.
 Whether you are reflecting on your own experiences, supporting a loved one, or working as a care provider, this session will help you develop the skills to respond thoughtfully and consider when and how to guide next steps, including seeking further support or assessment.